Best sewing machines: For everyone from beginner sewers to experienced stitchers

 Reasons to avoid

 With 200 utility and decorative stitches, including an alphanumeric stitch range, this model packs in a lot of features for the mid-level price tag.
-There’s a rare mute button, to keep your stitching schtum, and all the usual gadgetry and automatic functions you’d expect from a computerised machine, along with a memory feature.
+I loved the mute button, used to keep your stitching schtum, and it had all the usual gadgetry and automatic functions you’d expect from a computerized machine, along with a memory feature.

 Specifications